 The answer, based on my personal experience, is a HUGE “Yes!”

-I’m sure that when I say, “I hate washing windows”, I’m expressing the sentiment of many people reading this blog.
-I hate using the mounds of paper towel, spraying the Windex (which always gave me a mild headache), wiping and wiping and wiping in circles trying to get the window dry and eliminate the streaks, only to look through my window from the other side to discover that the entire thing was streaky!
-So, I have generally avoided washing my windows until absolutely unavoidable ~ then at least the streaks left by cleaning are a vast improvement from the dirt that was there before!
+I’m sure when I say, “I hate washing windows”, I’m expressing the sentiment of many of you.
+I hate using the mounds of paper towel, spraying the window cleaner (which always gave me a mild headache), wiping and wiping and wiping in circles trying to get the window dry and eliminate the streaks, only to look through my window from the other side to discover that the entire thing was streaky!
+So, I have generally avoided washing my windows until absolutely unavoidable ~ then at least the streaks left by cleaning are an improvement from the dirt that was there before!

-To take care of your Norwex Window Cloth: When they need it, they can be washed and dried in your machines, preferably using our Ultra Power Plus laundry detergent.
-Dry them with low-lint items (eg. sheets), because the microfiber will grab lint off other things in your dryer if it gets a chance!
-Do not use fabric softener or bleach.
-Bleach degrades the fabric, and fabric softener coats the fibers and wrecks their grabbing power.
-(You can use Norwex Dryers Balls in place of fabric softeners ~ they help eliminate static and reduce your drying time!)
+When needed, the window cloth can be washed and dried in your machines, preferably using Norwex Ultra Power Plus laundry detergent.
+Dry, in the dryer, with low-lint items (eg. sheets), because the microfiber will grab lint off other things in your dryer if it gets a chance.
+DO NOT use fabric softener or bleach.
+Bleach degrades the fabric, and fabric softener coats the fibers and wrecks their grabbing power (you can use vinegar in place of fabric softeners).

-NOTE: If watermarks are left, the cloth is either too wet or the cloth is removing old cleaner residues.
+NOTE: If watermarks are left on the glass, the cloth is either too wet or the cloth is removing old cleaner residues.
 In this situation, clean off the surface with a wet EnviroCloth first, then polish with a dry Window Cloth.

-I know there are MANY of you who feel as passionately about the Norwex Window Cloth as I do and I would just love to hear about your experiences with it.
-Oh, and if you want others to know about this little gem of a cloth, please share this with your friends 🙂
+I know there are MANY of you who feel as passionately about the Norwex Window Cloth as I do and I would love to hear about your experiences with it.
+Oh, and if you want others to know about this little gem of a cloth, please share this with your friends.